AliNoor23991/COIT20252-BPM-ePortfolio/ePortfolio-3-RPA-and-Process-Cybersecurity.md

 This e-Portfolio 3 demonstrates my developing knowledge and understanding of Robotic Process Automation (RPA) and Process Cybersecurity in Business Process Management (BPM).
 RPA can support business process improvement by automating repetitive, rule-based activities, while cybersecurity helps organisations protect their information and business operations.
 The four selected artefacts explore the fundamental concepts of RPA, its application in business process improvement, the importance of process cybersecurity, and cybersecurity incident response.
 Together, these artefacts demonstrate my learning progression from understanding how automation can improve business processes to recognising the importance of protecting business information and managing cybersecurity risks.
 This learning has strengthened my understanding of how organisations can improve process efficiency while maintaining secure and reliable business operations.

+### Artefact 1
+### Title
-## Artefact 1: Understanding Robotic Process Automation
+## Understanding Robotic Process Automation

+Robotic Process Automation (RPA) is a technology that uses software robots to automate repetitive and rule-based business tasks.
+It helps organisations reduce manual work, improve accuracy, and increase process efficiency (Khantong & Sriboonlue, 2026, p.
+3).

 **Type:** Peer-reviewed Journal Article – Systematic Literature Review (2026)